 Please note that cookies are not harmful to your computer and we do not store any personally identifiable information about you in any cookies set by our website.

 This information is provided to you as part of our commitment to comply with UK and European legislation, and to ensure we are completely transparent about technology in use on our websites.

 Third party cookies

-Your data is stored by the National Hypnotherapy Society within the provisions of the Data Protection Act.
+Your data is stored by the National Hypnotherapy Society (HS) within the provisions of the Data Protection Act.